nonetallt/jinitialize/README.md

-# jinitialize
+# Jinitialize

 Modular and extensible automation scripts in php.
 Based on [Symfony\Console](https://symfony.com/doc/current/components/console.html) component.
 This package was mainly created to allow php programmers to create robust setup scripts for their projects that can be ran almost anywhere given the wide spread of php installations on web servers.

+# Introduction

+As the number of tools you use for your projects increases, so does the time required to set everything up.
+These tasks include but are not limited to:
+* Setting up version control
+* Setting up your testing tools
+* Setting up compilers (javascript with babel etc.)
+* Setting up automation scripts (watching file changes and running tests etc.)
+* Setting up local site to try out your web application
+* Setting up configuration for your favorite packages and libraries

+Even though more simplistic scripts can be used in even wider variety of environments, some of these tasks quickly become messy and lead to project specific installation scripts and duplicated code.
+Because of these reasons, it seems ideal to break down the complex setup scripts to more modular, reusable components.

 # Installation
 ```